Eastminster Presbyterian Church East Lansing, MI

 He further went on to say, “Humility is a kind of collaboration.
 A building that has humility adds something to the land it sits on and the land in turn contributes to the building…Enthusiasm means ardent pursuit of expression.
 An entrance to a building is not just a hole in the wall, but an elaboration of forms all saying – ‘This is the entrance.’”

-With open hearts and minds, increasing our faith in service of our community.
-Welcome to Eastminster Presbyterian Church, a diverse and dynamic congregation in the heart of the greater Lansing region.
-We are a church family who comes together to praise our Lord, learn and grow in the image of Jesus Christ, and serve the community, nation, and World through our missions.
-Located just minutes from the campus of Michigan State University and the Michigan Capitol, we offer a wide array of educational programs, service opportunities, and ministries and fellowship for all ages.
-Please join us, to feel the warmth, love, and acceptance that Jesus Christ has taught us all to embody.
+Located just minutes from the campus of Michigan State University and Michigan Capitol, we offer a wide array of educational programs, service opportunities, and ministries and fellowship for all ages.
+Please join us to feel the warmth, love and acceptance that Jesus Christ has taught us all to embody.

 Upcoming Events